antzkr/Debian-13-Live-CD-USB/README.md

 It's designed for secure work in an isolated environment, such as examining malicious code or crypto-currency managment offline.
 However this script was NOT designed to create an OS for anonymous web-browsing, masking IP locations, deep-web use etc. That is out of scope so I'd recommend using a different OS (hint: use Tails instead).

 This Live CD/USB bootable OS runs completely from RAM.
-So files created during a session will not be saved and irreversibly deleted unless moved to a seperate disk.
-The purpose of this script is for you to build your own custom Live CD/USB bootable OS so you don't have to trust anybody else.
+So files created during a session will not be saved and irreversibly deleted, unless moved to a seperate disk.
+The purpose of this script is for you to build your own custom Live CD/USB bootable OS so you don't have to trust anybody else's distribution.
 You built it so you know what's in it.

 To reduce proprietary code risk (hidden nasties), I tried to keep non-opensource software to a bare minimum.
 Unfortunately, building a completely opensource Live CD/USB OS means you probably won't get access to hardware such as wifi, bluetooth, sound, webcam, graphics cards etc so I believe this is the best compromise between useability and security.
-Debian 13 was chosen for it's rock-solid stability, genuine commitment to opensource philosophy, and no corporate backing (potential backdoors).
+Debian 13 was chosen for it's rock-solid stability, genuine commitment to opensource philosophy, and minimal corporate backing (potential backdoors).
 Ubuntu and it's derivatives (yes, that includes Mint) cannot be trusted.

 # Desktop environments available during build process:
 - CLI (no GUI)